Doctor of Medicine: Clinical Applications gc2026 Courses and Core Clerkships

 Description:

 The overarching objectives are to create space and time for you to organize and apply basic and clinical sciences concepts to clinical care.
 To promote engagement, the blueprint follows a USMLE Step 2 design and fosters the use of USMLE Step 2 materials along with curriculum materials to master assimilation and practice of information through clerkships as well as enhance performance on USMLE Step 2.
-There will be two CBLs each week and an NBME Customized Step 2 based exam on these content areas.
-There will also be four sessions each course focused on development across areas of Health System Science.
+There will be CBLs each week and an NBME Step 2 based exam on these content areas.

 Credits: